Notaphish/nota_smarthome_dashboard/README.md

 You can build and run the docker image for this via the [Makefile](octograph/Makefile) in the folder.
 The run target makes sure to run on the same network as influxdb

 I have the run script being called once a day from cron.

+### Weather

+Based on https://github.com/Notaphish/nota_openweather_influxdb but refactored to use a single grafana and influxdb

+Build using the [Makefile](weather/Makefile) in the folder.
+The `run` target makes sure to run on the same network as influxdb.
+I've set `weather` to use the same influxdb db as the ruuvitag data ( so I can include it in the same graph )

+I have the `run` target being called every 5 minutes from cron.